mcclaskey/batch_niistats/README.md

 ## 1. Create a list of .nii files
 Put together a list of your .nii files and save this list as a .csv file where the header row says `input_file` and each subsequent row contains the full path to a .nii file.

 If your files are 4D files and you would like to read a volume other than the first, also include a column called `volume_0basedindex` that specifies which volume to read using 0-based indexing (e.g. use 0 to specify the first volume, 1 for the second, etc).
-0-based indexing is used in the style of python, nibabel, FSL, etc.
+0-based indexing is used in the style of python, nibabel, FSL, etc. To read multiple volumes/timepoints of a 4D .nii file, list each volume as a separate row in the input datalist.

-Alternately, you can specify the volume using syntax in the style of SPM, which uses 1-based indexing and writes the filename as:
+Alternately, you can specify the volume using SPM-style syntax in the contents of the `input_file` column, as follows:
 ```
 full\path\to\your.nii,V
 ```
 where V indicates the volume number using 1-based indexing, e.g. `path\to\my.nii,1` for the first volume of my.nii.

+Support for SPM syntax is intended to facilitate copying to and from SPM but is otherwise not recommended.
+If you define filenames in this way, omit single quotations at the start and end of each string that are sometimes retained during SPM copy/paste. `batch_niistats.py` will not strip single quotations from file paths because they could theoretically be part of the file name.

 If volumes are specified using both SPM syntax and using a `volume_0basedindex` column, the information in the `volume_0basedindex` column will be preferentially used.
 If no information is provided, the first volume of each image will be read.